isomorphic-software/smartclient-docs/classes/FormItem.md

 - [FormItem.invalidateDisplayValueCache](#method-formiteminvalidatedisplayvaluecache)

-**Flags**: IRW
+**Flags**: IR

 ---
 ## Attr: FormItem.valueIcons

 ### Description
-A mapping of logical form item values to [SCImgURL](../reference.md#type-scimgurl)s or the special value "blank", which means that no image will be displayed.
+A mapping of logical form item values to [SCImgURL](../reference_2.md#type-scimgurl)s or the special value "blank", which means that no image will be displayed.
 If specified, when the form item is set to the value in question, an icon will be displayed with the appropriate source URL.

 ### Groups